 Chocolate Eclair is one of those delicious, easy, no-bake desserts that you often find at pot-luck gatherings and in church cookbooks.
-I’m sure it was originally created by either Jell-o or Cool Whip brands!
+I’m sure it was originally created by either Jell-o or Cool Whip whipped cream brands!
 I also have no idea why they called it “chocolate eclair” when there’s a pastry with the same name.
-But I also don’t much care because it’s just that yummy!
+But I also don’t much care because this chocolate eclair recipe is just that yummy!

-I’ve found a lot of variations online.
+I’ve found a lot of variations of the chocolate eclair cake online.
 Many seem to use chocolate frosting from a can.
 While I’m sure those are still delicious, this one creates more of a candy-barn coating with a pretty shine to it.
-The very rich chocolate flavor is offset by the creamy cool whip layer.
+The very rich chocolate flavor is offset by the creamy Cool Whip whipped topping layer.
 I can’t imagine the canned frosting is anywhere near as good.
 And this is pretty easy too.

 I made this for this past Thanksgiving and took it to our get-together.
 I will say, I don’t think it did well in the disposable pan pictured.
 It developed almost a metallic taste to it.
 So I recommend sticking to glass or Pyrex or whatever traditional 9×13 pan you happen to have!